humank/ddd-practitioners-ref/docs/05-deploy-applications-by-cdk/README.md

 **This workshop sample code is developed in Java8 with Quarkus Framework, Libs dependency managed by Maven.
 By running this CDK CoffeeShopCodePipeline stack, You will have:**

+* ECR - Will create a Docker Image repository to serve Orders-Web application.
 * CodeCommit Repository - for auto deployment
 * CodeBuild - Get Github WebHooked project, build source code, build docker image, Push image to ECR,  deploy **Orders-web** Fargate Service, deploy **coffee-sls Lambda Function**, create **Dynamodb Table -{ Order, Coffee}**, create Event Rule in default **Amazon EventBridge** ..etc.